 Intel Corporation is a leading semiconductor firm that strategically addresses the issues raised in this Five Forces analysis.
 Michael Porter’s Five Forces analysis model is a strategic decision-making tool that evaluates the strengths or intensities of the external factors in the industry environment.
 These external factors determine the competitive landscape.
 In Intel’s case, the external factors in the global semiconductor industry environment define strategic options.
 The company uses these strategic options to succeed in selling its microprocessors and other technological products.
-Facing tough competition, Intel ensures its competitive advantages.
-The business enhances its competitiveness, considering the rapid advancement of computing technologies in the market.
+Facing tough competition, Intel ensures its competitive advantages, considering the rapid advancement of computing technologies.
 This Five Forces analysis illustrates a business environment that requires solutions that support the long-term dominance of Intel in the semiconductor industry.

 This Five Forces analysis of Intel Corporation shows the intensities of the five forces in the semiconductor industry environment.
 The company’s strategic plans must prioritize the strongest of these forces.
 Nonetheless, addressing all the external factors maximizes Intel’s competence and resilience.
 This Five Forces analysis illustrates the influence of external factors on the business organization and the fulfillment of the goals of Intel’s mission statement and vision statement.